 - Follow the same method for sprouting any other whole grain like Chickpeas, Black Gram, soybean, wheat etc.

 I am sure now you will make healthy sprouts easily and will include these in your diet at least thrice a week.
 I would love to have your comments and feedback as you know your feedback fuels my enthusiasm to post more good content.
 If you post your creation’s pic on Instagram then remember to tag me #samirasrecipediary.
-You may like my FB page to know about my latest recipes.

 Healthy Living…Happy Living…